kahalewai/agbac/aosi_mapping.md

 <br>

-The AOSI model is a **technical stack for AI systems**, from infrastructure up to application delivery.
+The AOSI model (link) is a **technical stack for AI systems**, from infrastructure up to application delivery.
 Security is a **cross-cutting concern**, so AGBAC touches multiple layers indirectly, but some layers are more relevant than others.

 <br>